 created_at

-timestamp and assign a row number to that ordering.1
+timestamp and assign a row number to that ordering. - Select all rows with a row number of

 .